sueda/brender/README.md

 # Project Brender

-**Brender** is a c++ and python package.
-The goal is to provide a simple library to export animations as .obj files and then import this set into Blender(an open source 3D creation suite) as an editable animation.
+**Brender** is a C++ and Python package.
+Brender is a simple library to export animations as .obj files and then import this set into Blender(an open source 3D creation suite) as an editable animation, along with additional features and functionalities.

 **Authors**
   * Kyle Piddington (2016-2017)